 How to Remove Oil Stains from Washable Clothes and Fabrics

-As soon as possible, head to the laundry room and pretreat the stain with a solvent-based spray or gel like Zout or Shout or Spray 'n Wash.
-If you don't have a solvent-based stain remover, apply a heavy-duty liquid detergent like Tide, Wisk or Persil (these are leading high-performance brands that contain the necessary enzymes to break apart the oil molecules) directly to the stain and work it in by gently rubbing the fabric together with your fingers or use an old soft toothbrush.
+As soon as possible, head to the laundry room and pretreat the stain with a solvent-based spray or gel-like Zout or Shout or Spray 'n Wash.
+If you don't have a solvent-based stain remover, apply a heavy-duty liquid detergent like Tide, Wisk, or Persil directly to the stain and work it in by gently rubbing the fabric together with your fingers or use an old soft toothbrush.
 If you only have powdered detergent, make a paste with a bit of warm water and apply to the stain.

-Be patient and allow the stain remover to work on the stain for at least 15 minutes - 30 minutes is even better.
+Be patient and allow the stain remover to work on the stain for at least 15 to 30 minutes.
 This will allow the chemicals to break apart the oil molecules making them easier to flush out of the fabric fibers.

 After pretreatment, wash the garment as usual in the hottest water recommended for the fabric along with the recommended amount of detergent for a regular load of laundry.